Lavinia Stan: Education and career

 After obtaining a degree from the Bucharest Academy of Economic Studies, she emigrated to Canada in 1991.
 Stan then earned a Ph.D. in Political Science from the University of Toronto.
 Stan is a Professor of Political Science at St. Francis Xavier University in Nova Scotia.
-In November 2024, she was appointed European Research Area (ERA) Chair at the University Lucian Blaga in Sibiu, Romania.
+In November 2024, she was appointed European Research Area (ERA) Chair at the Lucian Blaga University of Sibiu, Romania.

 From 2010 to 2019, she served as Vice-President and subsequently President of the Society for Romanian Studies, during which time the society introduced two publication initiatives: a book series sponsored jointly with the Romanian publisher Polirom, and the peer-reviewed Journal of Romanian Studies.
 She has been Editor-in-Chief of the peer-reviewed journal Women's Studies International Forum, published by Elsevier, and in December 2023 was appointed Editor of East European Politics and Societies.
 Stan has also acted as an expert witness in cases concerning deportation, asylum, property restitution, and corruption in American and British courts.
 She serves on the editorial boards of several academic journals.

 Publications

-Stan’s research has focused on three main areas: transitional justice, religion and politics, and democratization.
+Stan's research has focused on three main areas: transitional justice, religion and politics, and democratization.
 Her work has received funding from institutions including Horizon Europe, the Social Sciences and Humanities Research Council of Canada, the Brian Mulroney Institute of Governance, the British Arts and Humanities Research Council, and the Directorate-General for Justice, Freedom and Security of the European Commission, amounting to over 3 million Euros.

 In her studies of religion and politics in post-communist Romania, Stan has examined the role of the Orthodox Church in democratic consolidation.
-She has also researched the Church’s collaboration with the communist-era secret police, the Securitate, as well as disputes over the restitution of property from the Orthodox Church to the Greek Catholic Church.
+She has also researched the Church's collaboration with the communist-era secret police, the Securitate, as well as disputes over the restitution of property from the Orthodox Church to the Greek Catholic Church.
 Her work on transitional justice in post-communist countries has highlighted the role of civil society actors, including individual political figures, in advancing reckoning processes where state actors have been unwilling to do so.

 She has authored, co-authored or edited the following volumes: